 Obviously, paying $0 to do your taxes is the cheapest option.
 Can you file your taxes for free?
 The answer is probably yes if your adjusted gross income (after certain deductions are subtracted) is $69,000 or less, and if your taxes are fairly simple and straightforward.
 (Things can quickly get complicated if you have significant investment income or you’re self-employed, among other situations.)

 To file your taxes for free, get your tax forms and other paperwork handy and go to irs.gov/freefile.
 After filling in some basic information, the IRS site will steer you to a partner tax preparation service from the Free File Alliance, where you can complete the process of filing your federal tax return for free.
 The first day you can file during the 2020 tax season is Monday, January 28.
+So you can feel free to file your taxes now.

 It’s also worth looking at our comprehensive guide for how to file taxes for free.